veloek/php-rest/README.md

 .htaccess
 ---------

 phpREST depends on having a ``.htaccess`` in the root folder of your web services (the folder where example.php is).
-This is because we are using slashes in the url and there are noe actual folders which requires some url rewriting.
+This is because we are using slashes in the url while there are noe actual folders, which requires some url rewriting.
 You need to enable mod_rewrite in apache (which is easy in some linux distros: ``a2enmod rewrite``) for this to work.
 ```
 RewriteEngine on
 RewriteCond %{REQUEST_FILENAME} !-s